 Jean M. Franchi has served as a director since June 2017.
-Ms. Franchi is currently Chief Financial Officer at Replimune, a biotechnology company developing oncolytic immuno-gene therapies.
-Prior to Replimune, Ms. Franchi was Chief Financial Officer at Merrimack Pharmaceuticals from 2017 to 2019, Dimension Therapeutics from 2015 to 2017, and Good Start Genetics from 2012 to 2015.
-From 1995 to 2011, Ms. Franchi held various positions at Genzyme Corporation, including Senior Vice
+Ms. Franchi has also served as a Director of Dynacure since January 2021.
+Ms. Franchi currently serves as Chief Financial Officer of Replimune

-President of Corporation Finance, Senior Vice President of Business Unit Finance, and Vice President of Finance and Controller, Product Line and International Group.
-Ms. Franchi currently serves on the boards of directors of Biophytis BSA and Visioneering Technologies, Inc. Ms. Franchi received her B.A. in Accounting from Hofstra University.
+Group Inc. Previously, Ms. Franchi served as the Chief Financial Officer for Merrimack Pharmaceuticals from 2017 to 2019 where she streamlined the financial operations while strengthening the balance sheet through the retirement of debt, sales of assets, and navigating the review of strategic alternatives.
+Prior to Merrimack, Ms. Franchi held the position of Chief Financial Officer at other public and private biotechnology and life sciences companies, including Dimension Therapeutics from 2015 to 2017 and Good Start Genetics from 2012 to 2015.
+Ms. Franchi also spent 16 years at Genzyme (acquired by Sanofi in 2011) from 1995 to 2011, holding several positions including Senior Vice President of Finance and Senior Vice President of Corporate Finance in which she played an important role in the approximately \$20+ billion acquisition of Genzyme by Sanofi.
+Ms. Franchi serves on the boards of directos of BioDesix, Inc. and Visioneering Technologies, Inc. Ms. Franchi earned a bachelor's degree in Business Administration from Hofstra University.

 Jean Mariani has served as a director since October 2019.
-Dr. Mariani was employed by the Company from October 2017 to October 2019.
-Dr. Mariani is a Professor Emeritus at Sorbonne University.
+Dr. Mariani was employed by the Company from October 2017 to September 2019.
+Since October 2019, Dr. Mariani has served as president Successful Life SAS.
+He has served as a Professor Emeritus at Sorbonne University since October 2017.
 He has served as director of the team Brain Development Aging and Repair in the UMR UPMC-CNRS 8256 (Research laboratory) since 2014.
 He has been director of the University Hospital Department FAST (Fight Ageing and Stress) since 2013 and of the Institute of Longevity Charles Foix since 2008.
 He has been a professor and hospital practitioner since September 2005.
 He was member of the Scientific Council of the Faculty of Medicine Pierre et Marie Curie from 2011 to 2015.
 Dr. Mariani has been a member of the Scientific Council of the Ataxia Telangectasia Fund since 1997 and president of the Society for Research on Cerebellum and Ataxia since 2012.
 Dr. Mariani holds a PhD in Biochemistry.
 Dr. Mariani has been credited with 238 scientific articles and 23 book chapters.